DannyBen/git-changelog/README.md

 ## Install

+### Installing with the setup script

 The simplest way to install, is to run the installation script:

 ```shell
 $ bash <(curl -Ls get.dannyb.co/git-changelog/setup)
 ```

+It will:

+- Download the executable to `/usr/local/bin/git-changelog`
+- Download the manpage to `/usr/local/share/man/man1/git-changelog.1`

+### Installing manually

-If you prefer to install manually, simply download the [git-changelog](/git-changelog) file, place it somewhere in your path (for example `/usr/local/bin`), and make it executable.
+If you prefer to install manually:

+1. Download the [git-changelog](/git-changelog) file, place it somewhere in your path (for example `/usr/local/bin`), and make it executable.
+2. Optionally, download the [manpage](/doc/git-changelog.1) and place it in `/usr/local/share/man/man1`.

 ## Usage

-Use either `git-changelog` or `git changelog` to generate a change log in any compatible git repository.
-Note that in order to see the help screen, you must use `git-changelog --help` (and not `git changelog --help`).

-The `git changelog` command will print a markdown change log using these
+Run `git changelog` in any compatible git repository.
+It will print a markdown change log using these rules:
-rules:

-1. Group git log events by tags
+1. Group `git log` events by tag
 2. Only include tags that either:
    - Start with the letter `v` followed by a digit (`v1.2.3`)
    - Start with a digit (`1.2.3`)
 3. Only include log events that start with a hyphen followed by a space (`"- Fixed something"`)

 ## Contributing / Support